catalyzecomms/coding-test-be--i-gede-bayu/README.md

-# NestJS CRUD API & CMS CODE TESTING
+# API & CMS CODE TESTING

 This project is a coding test to demonstrate a simple CRUD (Create, Read, Update, Delete) API using the NestJS framework.
 The API manages a Posts resource and uses SQLite as the database.